-Technology related Site related Type of nZVI, physical and hazardous Applicant/organisation/site • Site specific application / deployment properties and any amendments used (doping metals, coatings, emulsification or approach other agents), in particular for surface Deployed mass water organisms • Deployment risks (with appropriate cross Types of deployment approaches used reference to health and safety regime) • Emissions from the treatment process (to • Appropriate cross reference to health and air land and water) safety regime • Likely nZVI migration • Conceptual model (including all plausible • Likely nZVI persistence in a reactive form contaminant linkages related to the Likely fate and toxicity of pristine and contaminants, products resulting from the reacted nZVI and any amendments treatment process, emissions to air, land and water, and the resultant material Likely maximum dispersion of nZVI under a range of standardised aguifer and following remediation) groundwater conditions • Environmental risk assessment (for all plausible contaminant linkages identified in the conceptual model) Monitoring plan Pollution control measures Contingency measures (e.g. in the event of a spillage) QA/QC plan Qualitative risk assessment based on type, longevity and mass of NPs deployed, standardised aquifer conditions distance to surface water/groundwater receptor or compliance point.
+- reference to health and safety regime) - Appropriate cross reference to health and safety regime - Conceptual model (including all plausible contaminant linkages related to the contaminants, products resulting from the treatment process, emissions to air, land and water, and the resultant material following remediation) - Environmental risk assessment (for all plausible contaminant linkages identified in the conceptual model) - Monitoring plan - Pollution control measures - Contingency measures (e.g. in the event of a spillage) - QA/QC plan - \ Qualitative risk assessment based on type, longevity and mass of NPs deployed, standardised aquifer conditions and distance to surface water/groundwater receptor or compliance point.